rqroz/django_image_gallery/README.md

   **Note**: When someone requests access, there is a message saying that an email will be sent if the managers accept their request.
 That is NOT implemented.
 That is for you to implement ([UserApprovalView](/image_gallery/website/views/user_views.py)) based on your preferred SMTP module.
 Bellow is a link to the django docs.
   - [Django SMTP](https://docs.djangoproject.com/en/2.0/topics/email/)

+### Search (Manager's only)

+  Managers can search their friends (other users) by their names to see which photos they uploaded.
+The search bar is located in the navbar so they can search from all pages.

 ### Uploads

   All users can upload images under the section My Uploads.